-President Barack Obama’s second and final term is at an end.
-He gave his farewell speech Tuesday January 10 in Chicago, the city that launched his rise to national prominence.
+After his second and final term, President Barack Obama gave his farewell speech Tuesday, January 10 in Chicago, the city that launched his rise to national prominence.

 Word choices and speech patterns of our world leaders are a constant source of discussion (and comedy skits), as every administration has a style and at least one tic.
-Long known as an effective public speaker, Obama’s speech was peppered with words that interested listeners enough to check them out on Dictionary.com.
-We’ve highlighted a few of those top lookups, along with the quote from Obama’s speech that likely caused the spike.
+Long known as an effective public speaker, Obama peppered his speech with words that interested listeners enough to check them out on Dictionary.com.
+We’ve highlighted a few of those top lookups, along with the quotes from Obama’s speech that likely caused the spikes.

 “And as it turned out, America wasn’t weakened by the presence of these newcomers; these newcomers embraced this nation’s creed, and this nation was strengthened.”
 This is a very old word, going back to before the year 1000.
 It’s a mixture of Middle English, Old English, and Latin, but is well known and used relatively often in modern English.
 Calling something a creed can refer to any system (or codification) of belief or opinion.

 “That order is now being challenged—first by violent fanatics who claim to speak for Islam; more recently by autocrats in foreign capitals who see free markets and open democracies and civil society itself as a threat to their power.”Greek in origin, circa 1795, autocrat means “an absolute ruler, especially a monarch who holds and exercises the powers of government as by inherent right, not subject to restrictions.”
 Our difficulty index indicates that only some English speakers likely know this word—are you one of them?